Recoskie/Fl64/docs/Examples.md

   <div style="background-color:#808080;">
     <br /><br />

-    If you really do understand, and really work out the A to B part square.
+    If you really do understand, and really work out the A to B part square ratio.
 Then you can line up any number to it's pattern.

     <br /><br />

-    Then you can use the quantum matrix to convert all parts into the exact pattern <a href="https://recoskie.github.io/AI-Matrix/docs/Examples.html" target="_blank">Link</a>.
+    Then you can use the quantum matrix to convert all parts into the exact number pattern <a href="https://recoskie.github.io/AI-Matrix/docs/Examples.html" target="_blank">Link</a>.

     <br /><br />